 K. Miami, Florida – Finishing the southern route cross country

 - Driving distance: 236 mi / 380 km

 Well done, you made it the whole way across the continent on the southern road trip route from San Diego to Miami.
 A drive to the famous Ocean Drive and South Beach makes up for a truly iconic finish to an unforgettable road trip.

-Miami gives you amazing beach life and all the places you need for a fun night out.
+Miami offers amazing beach life and all the places you need for a fun night out.
 But that’s only a slice of what the city has to offer.

-Little Havana with its Cuban heritage and Wynwood most well-known for incredible street art.
+Little Havana with its Cuban heritage and Wynwood most well-known for incredible street art are places not to miss.
 Both are great neighborhoods to visit when you want to explore past Ocean Drive and South Beach as you finish the southern route cross country.